schneems/ruby_javascript_data_viz/README.md

 Now that you have references to these elements you can manipulate them using jQueries available manipulators [http://api.jquery.com/category/manipulation/](http://api.jquery.com/category/manipulation/) and effects [http://api.jquery.com/category/effects/](http://api.jquery.com/category/effects/).

-As i'm working with jQuery, I often want to make sure I am targeting the right elements.
+As I'm working with jQuery, I often want to make sure I am targeting the right elements.
 To help with that end, I like using `hide()` and `show()`.
-Note that javascript functions require parenthesis even if there are no arguements unlike ruby.
+Note that javascript functions require parenthesis even if there are no arguments unlike ruby.
 Let's make sure we've got the links we're looking for:

     > $('a').hide();